tpm2-software/tpm2-tools/man/tss2_createkey.1.md

   * **-p**, **\--path**:

     The path to the new key.
-MUST NOT be NULL.

   * **-t**, **\--type**:

     Identifies the intended usage.
-For possible values see FAPI specification.
-MAY be NULL.
+Optional parameter.
+    Types may be any comma-separated combination of:

+        - "sign": Sets the sign attribute of a key.
+        - "decrypt": Sets the decrypt attribute of a key.
+        - Hint: If neither sign nor decrypt are provided, both attributes are set.
+        - "restricted": Sets the restricted attribute of a key.
+        - Hint: If restricted is set, sign or decrypt (but not both) need to be set.
+        - "exportable": Clears the fixedTPM and fixedParent attributes of a key or sealed object.
+        - "noda": Sets the noda attribute of a key or NV index.
+        - "system": Stores the data blobs and metadata for a created key or seal in the system-wide directory instead of user's personal directory.
+        - A hexadecimal number (e.g. "0x81000001"): Marks a key object to be made persistent and sets the persistent object handle to this value.

   * **-P**, **\--policyPath**:

-    The policy to be associated with the new key. policyPath MAY be NULL.
-If NULL then no policy will be associated with the key.
+    The policy to be associated with the new key.
+Optional parameter.
+If omitted then no policy will be associated with the key.

+    A policyPath is composed of two elements, separated by "/".
+A policyPath starts with "/policy".
+The second path element identifies the policy or policy template using a meaningful name.

   * **-a**, **\--authValue**:

-    The new authorization value for the key. authValue MAY be NULL.
-If NULL then the authorization value will be the empty string.
+    The new UTF-8 password.
+Optional parameter.
+If it is neglected then the user is queried interactively for a password.
+To set no password, this option should be used with the empty string ("").

 [common tss2 options](common/tss2-options.md)